-Thursday's hearing is for 45-year-old Viktor Bout (boot), who was convicted on terrorism charges that grew from a U.S. sting operation.
-Bout faces a mandatory minimum of 25 years in prison and a maximum of life in prison.
+Bout faced a mandatory minimum of 25 years in prison and a maximum of life in prison.
+The judge didn't immediately hand down the official sentence.

-The ex-Soviet officer has been jailed since his arrest four years ago in Thailand after he met U.S. Drug Enforcement Administration operatives posing as agents of a Colombian terrorism group.
+Bout, an ex-Soviet officer, has been jailed since his arrest four years ago in Thailand after he met U.S. Drug Enforcement Administration operatives posing as agents of a Colombian terrorism group.
 He was extradited to the U.S. for trial in 2010.

 Prosecutors say he was ready to sell up to $20 million in weapons including surface-to-air missiles to shoot down U.S. helicopters.